-A. Alignment

-- 1. Throughout the Contract term, DHS will continuously pursue opportunities to improve administrative alignments that create a more seamless experience for dual eligibles.
-As directed by DHS, the Health Plan shall collaborate with DHS in developing and implementing strategies to enhance alignment for dual eligibles enrolled D-SNP and companion Medicaid plans, including opportunities to create unified outreach materials and aligned grievance and appeals processes in accordance with policy options provided by CMS. - a.
-The Health Plan shall enter into a Coordination of Benefits Agreement with Medicare and submit a copy of the final fully executed agreement to DHS.
-The Health plan shall participate in the automated claims crossover process for dual eligibles.
-The Health Plan shall be responsible for a dual eligible's coordination of benefits.
+- A. Alignment - Throughout the Contract term, DHS will continuously pursue opportunities to improve administrative alignments that create a more seamless experience for dual eligibles.
+As directed by DHS, the Health Plan shall collaborate with DHS in developing and implementing strategies to enhance alignment for dual eligibles enrolled D-SNP and companion Medicaid plans, including opportunities to create unified outreach materials and aligned grievance and appeals processes in accordance with policy options provided by CMS.

-B. Dual-Eligible Special Needs Plan

-1. Health Plans shall have a D-SNP for Medicare and Medicaid Members in Hawaii no later than January 1, 2022.
-Each Medicare Advantage contract year, the Health Plan shall submit to DHS a copy of its final bid submitted to CMS and the official notice of award received from CMS.
-The Health Plan's QI Contract shall include terms sufficient to meet any Medicare Improvements for Patients and Providers Act of 2008 requirements identified by CMS.

-- 2. If the Health Plan does not have an operational D-SNP by January 1, 2022, the Health Plan shall begin the D-SNP application process in accordance with the schedule and guidelines required by CMS through the Health Plan Management System.
+- a.
+The Health Plan shall enter into a Coordination of Benefits Agreement with Medicare and participate in the automated claims crossover process for dual eligibles.
+The Health Plan shall be responsible for a dual eligibles coordination of benefits. - B. Dual-Eligible Special Needs Plan - Health Plans shall have a D-SNP for Medicare and Medicaid the Members in Hawaii no later than January 1, 2022.
+The Health Plan's QI Contract shall include terms sufficient to meet any Medicare Improvements for Patients and Providers Act of 2008 requirements identified by CMS. - 2.
+If the Health Plan does not have an operational D-SNP by January 1, 2022, the Health Plan shall begin the D-SNP application process in accordance with the schedule and guidelines required by CMS through the Health Plan Management System.
 The Health Plan shall provide DHS a quarterly report detailing progress made toward D-SNP approval in 2021.
-This report shall include: - a.
-A timeline that lists the timeframe for completing each of the required elements; - b.
+This report shall include: - A timeline that lists the timeframe for completing each of the required elements; - b.
 A status report indicating whether each task was completed (indicating on time or delayed); and - c.
 Notice of any barriers, issues, or setbacks that might negatively impact the D-SNP approval process, as well as a description of the Health Plan's mitigation strategies.

-C. Default Enrollment

-- Health Plans are required to submit requests for default enrollment authority to Medicare.
-The Health Plan shall be responsible for timely obtaining initial default enrollment process approval from CMS no later than January 1, 2022.
-The Health Plan shall provide DHS a copy of all materials provided to CMS to support its default enrollment application. - D. Health Plan Request to Become a Fully Integrated Dual Eligible SNP (FIDESNP) - DHS may support a Health Plan's request to be a FIDESNP beginning January 1, 2024.
-A Health Plan's request to DHS to pursue FIDESNP status, must be received by DHS no later than sixteen (16) months prior to the start of the intended FIDESNP contract year.
-To be considered for FIDESNP, the Health Plan shall adhere to Medicare timelines and requirements for meeting this level.

-2. Upon DHS request, the Health Plan will submit additional reporting of encounter data elements, quality performance information, or Medicare changes.
-In addition, DHS will coordinate with the FIDESNP to ensure alignment of services, MOC, and health risk assessments as referenced in §3.7.

-E. Medicare Supplemental Benefits
+- C. Default Enrollment - 1.
+Health Plans are required to submit requests for default enrollment authority to Medicare.
+The Health Plan shall submit the request timely to ensure D-SNP default enrollment authority beginning January 1, 2022.
+The Health Plan shall provide DHS a copy of all materials provided to CMS to support its default enrollment application. - D. Health Plan Request to Become a Fully Integrated Dual Eligible SNP (FIDESNP) - DHS may support a Health Plan's request to be a FIDESNP beginning January 1, 2022.
+To be considered for FIDESNP, the Health Plan shall adhere to Medicare timelines and requirements for meeting this level. - Upon DHS request, the Health Plan will submit additional reporting of encounter data elements, quality performance information, or Medicare changes.
+In addition, DHS will coordinate with the FIDESNP to ensure alignment of services, MOC, and health risk assessments as referenced in §3.7. - E. Medicare Supplemental Benefits - Medicare supplemental benefits are meant to bridge Medicare and Medicaid services, but not to supplant otherwise available Medicaid services.
+The Health Plan may, in adherence with Medicare requirements, provide supplemental services that support statewide efforts to address SDOH. - 2.
+The Health Plan shall provide a copy of its plan benefits package for DHS review prior to submission to CMS.
+The Health Plan shall work with DHS to ensure the supplemental services included support the overall goals of this program.